Breast / Mammogram

 Mammogram screening may help to detect changes before they can be felt.
 Early detection of breast cancer can lead to improved treatment outcomes, a higher survival rate, and possibly less intensive treatment.

-Your guide to routine health checks in Ontario — including what to do if you don't have a family doctor.
+Your guide to routine health checks in Ontario.

 Answer a few quick questions to see which Ontario screening programs may apply to you.
-This is a general guide — always discuss your personal history with a clinician.
+This is a general guide — always discuss your personal history with a licensed healthcare provider.

 This tool does not collect, store, or transmit any personal health information.
 All inputs are processed locally in your browser and are not saved or sent anywhere.